 R22 Vs. R410a Refrigerants: Energy Efficiency & Comparison

 What Are The Differences Between Refrigerant R-22 & R-410a?

 Over time, HVAC systems deteriorate in efficiency.
 With dust and debris accumulating on its surface, it will become affected by them.
 Additionally, there is wear and tear due to friction.
 Moreover, pressure building up over time could lead to leaks and cracks in the system.
 Sure, older units can still maintain cool temperatures in a home, but they will do so using a greater amount of power.
 This aspect is especially true in comparison to the first years of their service life.
 Essentially, that means you’ll be spending more to cool your home.
 So, it may be more logical and financially sensible to invest in a newer, high-efficiency system that will also reduce your energy bills.

 Over the years, technology has dramatically improved heating and cooling equipment so that they are more energy-efficient.
-For example, compared to equal units, one from 2005 and a newer AC system made in 2020, the latter is a far superior unit.
-When you take efficiency degradation because of age, as well as normal wear and tear, the 2020 system would be more economically sensible.
+For example, compared to equal units, one from 2005 and a newer AC system made in the last year, the latter is a far superior unit.
+When you take efficiency degradation because of age, as well as normal wear and tear, the modern system would be more economically sensible.

 As mentioned above, R-22 refrigerant is still available.
 However, the limitation in supply is making it more and more expensive to purchase.
 Manufacturers were discouraged from making more of the refrigerant because of the phaseout even before the deadline of January 1, 2020.
 So, it has rendered it in high demand because there is such little supply, continuously increasing its price.
 It will continue to increase as supplies become more limited.